Option 1: pip install (requires Python 3.10+)

 ./tea-python.AppImage run examples/prolog/simple-prolog-agent.yaml --input '{"value": 21}'

-The Rust AppImage includes the Rust binary with SWI-Prolog support, optimized for performance and smaller size.
+The Rust AppImage includes the Rust binary with SWI-Prolog support, optimized for smaller size and embedded environments.

 # Make executable and run